cristianPerez/docker-loadbalancer-nginx/README.md

 # Docker basics.

-We are gogint to create a load balancer with multiple containers and one network.
+We are going to create a load balancer with multiple containers and one network.

 We are using nginx.